DID (Dissociative Identity Disorder) And The Aftermath in 3 Parts

 I placed all the pieces on the floor according to the original plan, but the plan was also to let Craig decide how to better move things around, which he did.

 There were a few other plans that went to hell, like using a variety of pins and tacks I brought with me.
-I specifically wanted to use a few different types of sewing pins (colored glass head pins and T-pins) to place the drawings, but just getting the stuff on the wall in the first place took so much time as it was I got too exhausted to go through the trouble.
+I specifically wanted to use a few different types of sewing pins (colored glass head pins and T-pins) to place the drawings, but just getting the stuff on the wall in the first place took so much time that I got too exhausted to go through the trouble.
 I mostly used colored push pins and some colored tape.
-And I also brought the wrong band-aids I would have liked to use.
+And I also brought the wrong band-aids.
+Ha ha.

-Using sewing pins is really just for looks, and placing them is a really slow process.
+Using sewing pins is really just for looks anyway, and placing them is a slow process.
 You have to first hammer in a hard metal pushpin, pull it back out, then push the sewing pin into that same hole.
 You can’t just stick a sewing pin into drywall.

-Everything is actually sticking to the wall with looped drafting tape on the back sides.
+Everything sticks to the wall with looped drafting tape on the back sides.
 Just looping the tape took more time than I anticipated.
+Have to use drafting tape, not regular tape, or else I’d ruin the artwork.

-Meanwhile, Kelly Berg and Debbie McAfee had been shuffling in with their work and setting up too, which was why I couldn’t do the timelapse.
+Meanwhile, Kelly Berg and Debbie McAfee had been shuffling in with their work and setting up too.
+We were all busy bees.
 I was also pouring in sweat.
 I looked like I’d been in the rain.
 I was literally dripping, sopping wet.
-It was 80 degrees that day (probably more inside the gallery) with 78% humidity, and I’m still in menopause.
+It was 80 degrees that day (and probably more inside the gallery) with 78% humidity, and I’m still in menopause!
 It wasn’t good!
 I felt like I was the only one sweating like a fat hog.
-I’d gone through all the paper towels from the bathroom wiping my face and neck off.
+I’d gone through all the paper towels from the bathroom, wiping my face and neck off.
 It was disgusting.
 I was disgusting.
 Look away!
-Save yourselves.
+Save yourselves!

 A few hours later, without any breaks, I could hardly stand anymore, so the three of us went to lunch, which was really enjoyable.
 I’d already spent time with Debbie before, but it was very nice to get to know Kelly a bit.

 When we went back to the gallery, I thought I was going to be there until closing, but I only did a little more.
-I realized I was completely spent and the wall looked pretty good as it was.
-Maybe I would have liked to make it perfect—the way I had envisioned it in my mind, but I hadn’t the energy.
-The drive had wiped me out and I had been awake since 3:00 AM.
-By 3:00 PM it was time to check into the hotel and take a goddamn shower.
+I realized I was completely spent, and the wall looked pretty good as it was.
+Maybe I would have liked to make it “perfect”—the way I had envisioned it in my mind, but I hadn’t the energy.
+The drive had wiped me out, and I had been awake since 3:00 AM.
+By 3:00 PM, it was time to check into the hotel and take a goddamn shower.
+I stank!

 After the shower, I passed out.
 I don’t remember the rest of the night.
 I really don’t.
 Except, I know I ate a burrito at some point for dinner.

-The next morning, I met Alan Shaffer at the gallery for the photo shoot.
-I needed these for the catalog.
-And I had bigger plans for that day too.
-I’d hoped to make a short film of the entire installation, starting with walking into the gallery and panning my way around the show.
-I didn’t do that either.
+The next morning, I did the photo shoot.
+I needed the images for the catalog.
+I’d hoped to make a short film of the entire installation, starting with walking into the gallery and panning my way around the show, but I didn’t do that.
 My name was not yet on the wall, and a few other things were not yet completely installed.
-Plus, Alan wanted me to look through his camera for every shot he was about to take.
-I wanted to be on the road back home by 11:30, but we weren’t finished until noon.
+Plus, I wanted to be on the road back home by 11:30.

-I did take a few still shots of the installation myself though.
-But it wasn’t until I got back home that I realized that we, or I, forgot to have Alan shoot one last painting for the catalog.
+It wasn’t until I got back home that I realized that I forgot to shoot one last painting for the catalog.
 I could have just about died.
 I beat myself up pretty well about that one.
-That was a huge mistake on my part.
-I had to use one of my photos of that painting for the catalog and I just hope it’s good enough.
+Huge mistake.
+I had to use one of my own sub-par photos for the catalog, and I just hope it’s good enough.

 I formatted the catalog from home on Friday and sent it off to the printer.
 I ordered many copies for the art talk on the 1st in hopes that they will all turn out okay.
 No proof.
 There’s just no time for a proof.
 I have to keep my fingers crossed that I didn’t make any awful mistakes.
 I’ve been making a lot of mistakes lately, so I really hope the catalog turns out okay.